Collective modes of vortex lattices in two-component Bose-Einstein condensates under synthetic gauge fields

-The information of Bogoliubov excitation spectra studied in this work can be used to calculate the quantum correction to the ground-state energy due to zero-point fluctuations [see Eq.~\eqref{eq:H_gg}], where the correction is expected to be enhanced as the filling factor $\nu$ is reduced.
+The Bogoliubov excitation spectra studied in this work can be utilized to calculate the quantum correction to the ground-state energy due to zero-point fluctuations [see Eq.~\eqref{eq:H_gg}], where the correction is expected to be enhanced as the filling factor $\nu$ is reduced.
 Despite the exact equivalence of the mean-field ground states between the parallel- and antiparallel-field cases \cite{Furukawa14}, we have found quantitatively different Bogoliubov excitation spectra for the two cases as shown in Fig.~\ref{fig:spectrum}.
-It is thus interesting to investigate how the quantum corrections affect the rich vortex lattice phase diagrams in the two cases.
+It is thus interesting to investigate how quantum corrections affect the rich vortex-lattice phase diagrams in the two cases.
 The present work would be a step toward understanding how the systems evolve from equivalent phase diagrams in the mean-field regime to markedly different phase diagrams in the quantum Hall regime \cite{Furukawa14,Furukawa13,Regnault13,Geraedts17,Furukawa17} as the filling factor is lowered.

 \ack The authors thank Kazuya Fujimoto and Daisuke A. Takahashi for stimulating discussions.
 This work was supported by KAKENHI Grant Nos.\ JP18H01145 and JP18K03446 and a Grant-in-Aid for Scientific Research on Innovative Areas ``Topological Materials Science'' (KAKENHI Grant No.\ JP15H05855) from the Japan Society for the Promotion of Science (JSPS), and the Matsuo Foundation.
-T. Y and S. H. were supported by JSPS through the Program for Leading Graduate Schools (ALPS).
-S. H. also acknowledges support from JSPS fellowship (KAKENHI Grant No. JP16J03619).
+T.\ Y.\ and S.\ H.\ were supported by JSPS through the Program for Leading Graduate Schools (ALPS).
+S.\ H.\ also acknowledges support from JSPS fellowship (KAKENHI Grant No. JP16J03619).